The New Rules of Co-Selling in an AI World

 Audience: Partner VPs, CROs, Alliance Leaders, GTM Executives

-Whether you’re driving SaaS, AI, cloud, or infrastructure, or leading sales, marketing, finance, engineering, or customer success, you’re navigating a thrilling shift.
+Whether you’re driving SaaS, AI, cloud, or infrastructure, you’re navigating a thrilling shift.
 As a veteran partner pro, I’ve seen co-selling evolve from manual lead swaps to an AI-powered powerhouse.
 With cloud software hitting 38.5% channel-driven growth by 2025 (IDC), the rules are changing fast.
 Here’s a actionable guide to keep your partner programs, GTM, and revenue strategies ahead of the curve.

 Rule 1: Prioritize Ethics, Trust, and Data Governance